 Derek McNeil, PhD

-Dr. McNeil’s research, writing, and speaking have focused on issues of ethnic and racial socialization, the role of forgiveness in peacemaking, the identity development of African-American males, and marital intimacy.
-He has written chapters in The Black Family: Past, Present, and Future (1991) and Men to Men: Voices of African American Males (1996).
-His teaching has also included coursework on Social, Cultural, and Spiritual Foundations of Mental Health, Family Systems Therapy, and Group Theory and Therapy.
+Dr. McNeil has worked as a clinician in private practice, a diversity advisor, an organizational consultant, and an administrator.
+His research, writing, and speaking have focused on issues of ethnic and racial socialization, the role of forgiveness in peacemaking, the identity development of African-American males, leadership in living systems, and resilience.
+He has written chapters in The Black Family: Past, Present, and Future (1991), Men to Men: Voices of African American Males (1996), Why Psychology Needs Theology (2005), This Side of Heaven: Race Ethnicity and Christian Faith (2007), Reluctant Integration (2010), and Roadmap to Reconciliation: Moving Communities into Unity, Wholeness and Justice (2016).
+His teaching has also included coursework on Social, Cultural, and Spiritual Foundations of Mental Health; Family Systems Therapy; Group Theory; Therapy; and Leadership.